simlu/xmonad/README.md

 rm master.zip
 ```

-# 3) Install VMWare Tools
+# 3) Install VMware Tools
 > [Reference](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1022525)

-We are using the iso coming from VMWare as it includes the lastest VMWare Tools.
+We are using the iso coming from VMware as it includes the lastest VMware Tools.
 Most importantly it includes multi screen support.
 Discussion can be found [here](http://superuser.com/questions/270112/open-vm-tools-vs-vmware-tools).
 ## a) Mount CD
 * Add a CD Drive to the VM
 * Use `Install VM Tools`

-## b) Install VMWare
+## b) Install VMware
 Download `scripts/update-vm-tools` and run it with
 ```shell
 . update-vm-tools